 From there, Garcia moved to New York, where they’re currently studying.
 Then one day, their agent set up an audition for Tales of the City.
 Garcia had never heard of the series, but “after I got the role, my agent gifted me the first novel”.
 However, they were hesitant to dive too far into Maupin’s world.
 “I didn't foresee how it would contribute to my knowledge of what they're trying to do now [with this new version],” they say.
 “I think if I had watched [the show] prior, it probably would have been strictly out of interest as opposed to for my character or the storyline.”
 Anyway, the only way to watch the original series is on DVD; the actor doesn’t have a DVD player.

 When figuring out how to embody Jake, Garcia says that the differences in their gender identity wasn’t a hindrance.
 “Being non-binary, in my personal experience, is a way of telling people that I don't identify as a man just because I'm trans,” they explain.
 “But I also don't feel like I'm a woman, either.
-I don't feel or look like one.
+I don't feel or look like one in the traditional sense.
 So I don't think there was a headspace I had to get into to play a trans male because, yeah, I'm still very much masculine.
 Even if Jake wasn't trans and I was, I would still be able to play him.
 It's just an identity label.”

 For Jake in Tales, however, it goes deeper than that.
 While he’s in a relationship with a cis woman, Margot (played flawlessly by May Hong) his desires are shifting as he begins to understand more about his gender identity.
 For Margot, Jake’s transition is difficult; she fell in love with a woman, and while she’s supportive and loves Jake, she’s still a lesbian.
 And she wants a baby, something that Jake is miles away from being ready for.

 “It's so complex!”
 Garcia says, their voice earnest with enthusiasm.
 “Especially within a relationship.
 May and I had discussions at night where we'd call each other and speak about the script.
 At one point we even questioned, 'Is Margot transphobic?'
 That was something that we had to find out for ourselves.
-Like, what does that mean that doesn't want to be with Jake?
+Like, what does that mean that she doesn't want to be with Jake?
 Why not?
 And of course it wasn't that at all, right?
 It's more than Jake's identity.
 Margo wants children; she wants a baby and he doesn't because he's trying to figure himself out.”